4rr4y/ctf-writeups/2023_ImaginaryCTF/Web_Roks.md

 ```

-Given that there is a URL decode present when processing the file path for directory traversal, we find that eventually performing triple URL encoding to make it work (`'.' = %25252e, '/' = %25252f`):
+Given that there is a URL decode present when processing the file path for directory traversal, we find that eventually performing 'triple' URL encoding to make it work (`'.' = %25252e, '/' = %25252f`):

 ![Directory Traversal](images/web_roks1.png)